 Please do not send your child to school if he/she displays any of the following symptoms: fever, cold (runny nose, coughing, and sneezing), vomiting, diarrhea, skin rashes, pink eye, and ringworm.
 When a child is sent to school sick, it is dangerous to his/her health and the health of the other children.
-Please notify the Provider site if your child is being kept home because of sickness.
-If a child becomes ill while at the FCC home, he/she must be isolated from the other children.
+Please notify the provider or teacher if your child is being kept at home because of sickness.
+If a child becomes ill while at the FCC home or center-based classroom, he/she must be isolated from the other children.
 The parent must be contacted and informed to make necessary arrangements to have their child taken home.

-The Family Child Care Provider, or FCE Specialist will contact the parent if the child has a fever of 100 degrees F, has diarrhea, is vomiting or has other medical conditions that cause concern.
+The Family Child Care provider, center-based teacher, or FE Specialist will contact the parent if the child has a fever of 100 degrees Fahrenheit, has diarrhea, is vomiting or has other medical conditions that cause concern.
 Parents are asked to be considerate of other children enrolled in the center and to keep a sick child at home if signs of illness are evident.

-FCC Providers are required to document unusual incidents relating to the health of the child, such as bowel movements with blood, a sore that may not be healing or a child who is unusually irritable without an apparent reason.
-All incident reports must be kept confidential and will be brought to the parent's attention by the child's FCC Provider, Family and Community Engagement Specialist.
+FCC providers or center-based teachers are required to document unusual incidents relating to the health of the child, such as bowel movements with blood, a sore that may not be healing or a child who is unusually irritable without an apparent reason.
+All incident reports must be kept confidential and will be brought to the parent's attention by the child's FCC provider, teacher, and/or Family Engagement Specialist.